qxdddliu/m-1/README.md

 doubles as an agile project manager and 4 developers.

 Each team is allowed to work in any city in the world.
-The office space for each team will be an nice airbnb with super fast wifi in a central location to where everyone in the team lives.
+The office space for each team will be an nice AirBnB with super fast wifi in a central location to where everyone in the team lives.

 Each team is assigned a 6 week long project.
 At the end of the 6 weeks each